JtamayoGH/PHYS230_continuumcoarsening_PNJT/README.md

 ## Patrick Noerr, Joshua Tamayo
 ## PHYS 230, University of California, Merced.
 ## Code description
-This Jupyter Notebook (Python 3.7) code is designed to solve the coupled convective Cahn-Hilliard and Navier-Stokes equation as described by Sabrina, et al., 2015 to model the coarsening dynamics of a binary liquid with active rotation.
+This Jupyter Notebook (Python 3.7) is designed to solve the coupled convective Cahn-Hilliard and Navier-Stokes equation as described by Sabrina, et al., 2015 to model the coarsening dynamics of a binary liquid with active rotation.
 The composition (rotation) of each phase is normalized such that counter-clockwise rotation = -1 and clockwise rotation = 1 (see Example 1 below)
 ### Required libraries/modules
 This code requires the following libraries to be installed in order to run: numpy, matplotlib, IPython, scipy, sympy, numba